Azure/azure-sdk/_posts/2020-05-12-new-azure-identity-features.md

 ### VisualStudioCodeCredential

 The Visual Studio Code authentication is handled by an integration with the Azure Account extension.
-To use, install the Azure Account extension, then use View->Command Palette to execute the "Azure: Sign IN" command:
+To use, install the Azure Account extension, then use View->Command Palette to execute the "Azure: Sign In" command:

 ![]({{ site.baseurl }}{% link images/posts/05122020-vscode-sign-in.png %})